"Laydown" in Little Freeport

 Another clip went into Ratty's pistol.

 As Ratty's soldiers returned to their bikes, he emptied his final clip skyward.
-He holstered his weapon, revved the engine, and took off in a wheelie.
+He dropped his weapon, where it lay strapped, at his side.
+He grabbed the bar, twisted his throttle, revving, and instantly took off in a wheelie.
 Standing on his pegs, he rode right through the intersection, and led the way out of there.

 The scent of burnt rubber, gunpowder, and burnt gasoline dissipated slowly.
 Bullet casings laid about the entire corner.